Acer miyabei

 Acer miyabei (Miyabe's or Miyabe maple; Japanese: クロビイタヤ: kurobiitaya) is a species of maple native to Japan, where it occurs in Hokkaidō and the Tōhoku region in northern Honshū.

+Description

-It is a small to medium-sized deciduous tree growing to 10–20 m tall, with a trunk 30–40 cm diameter with rough, grey-brown bark.
-The leaves are five-lobed (the basal pair of lobes usually small), 7–20 cm long and 12–20 cm broad, with a 5–15 cm long petiole; the petiole bleeds white latex if cut.
+It is a small to medium-sized deciduous tree growing to tall, with a trunk diameter with rough, grey-brown bark.
+The leaves are five-lobed (the basal pair of lobes usually small), long and broad, with a long petiole; the petiole bleeds white latex if cut.
 The flowers are produced in spring at the same time as the leaves open, yellow-green, in erect corymbs.
-The fruit is a samara with two winged seeds aligned at 180°, each seed 8 mm wide, flat, with a 2 cm wing.
+The fruit is a samara with two winged seeds aligned at 180°, each seed wide, flat, with a wing.

 It is an endangered species, confined to scattered locations close to streams and rivers.